ahmdhfz14/5MG/README.md

 PEAS Model Diagram:

-Representation in Proof of Concept (POC):
+Representation in Proof of Concept (POC): Hafiz

 How agents in AI behave in the proposed system?: Adam